What is teen counseling?

 - Talk of Suicide or Self-Harm

-The instant your teen mentions suicide or self-harm, you should seek expert help as soon as humanly possible
+If your teen mentions suicide or self-harm, you should seek expert help as soon as humanly possible.

 What treatments are there for teens needing counseling?

 These days there are several types of counseling available for teens:

 A trained teenage therapist engages directly with the teenager and only involves the parent if it is necessary.

 - Group Therapy